kovidgoyal/calibre/manual/conversion.rst

     <p id="pagenum" style="text-align:center;"></p><script>document.getElementById("pagenum").innerHTML = "" + (_PAGENUM_ + 3)</script>

 .. note:: When adding headers and footers make sure you set the page top and
-    bottom margins to large enough values, under the Page Setup section of the conversion dialog.
+    bottom margins to large enough values, under the Page setup section of the conversion dialog.

 Printable Table of Contents